zecollokaris/Instagram-django/README.md

 -The link to my github Repository is: https://github.com/zecollokaris

--from there you can access the work
+-from there you can access the project

--git clone project link
+-git clone project.

 -install dependancies in requirements.txt file pip install -r requirements.txt

 -cd into project

--create a virtual environment python3.6 -m venv virtual
+-create a virtual environment ($ python3.6 -m venv virtual)

--source virtual/bin/activate
+-Activate Virtual Environmrnt. ($ source virtual/bin/activate)

--Run The Project-: (python manage.py runserver)
+-Run The Project-: ($ python manage.py runserver)

 #{follow the above instructions for set up}